sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             - `u` : user.
 Use `g` for group permission and `a` for all users
             - `-` : minus so take away.
 Use `+` to give permission
             - `r` : read permission.
 You can also use w and x
+        - `chmod g-r file_name` : from group take away read permission
+        - `chmod a-w file_name` : from all other users take away write permission
         - `./file_name` : to execute a file if it is an executable file
+        - `sudo chmod 755 file_name` :
+            - 7 - at position one is total permissions for owner
+            - 5 - at position two is total permissions for group
+            - 5 - at position three is total permissions for all other users
+            - `1`: execute; `2`: write; `4` : read --> 4+5+1 = 7 rwx
+        - `sudo chown new_owner_username file_name` : to change the owner of a file
+        - `sudo chgrp new_group_name file_name` : to change the group of a file

     * Package Management